-Whether on foot, bike or skates, the 40-mile Centennial Trail showcases 18 marked trailheads and spans two states, Washington and Idaho.
+Hike, bike or skate on the 40-mile Spokane River Centennial Trail, which has 18 marked trailheads and spans two states, Washington and Idaho.
 Used by nearly 2 million people annually, this terrain-diverse trail offers tourists and locals beautiful and accessible recreation all year round.

 Know Before You Go: